 Here is another poster presented at the USF Research day.
 This time specifically targeting human-in-the-loop feedback methods which utilize avatars.

-.
-I also threw together a short paper about
+this google spreadsheet.
+I also threw together a short paper about what I found.

 As part of a project for Dr. Brozovic's Software Engineering class, I wrote a paper about Artificial Neural Networks which can be downloaded below.